DanyalAbbas/krekhed/README.md

 Features:

-Classic Endless Runner Gameplay: Dodge obstacles, jump over hazards, and collect coins as you rack up points in this fast-paced side-scroller.
+**Classic Endless Runner Gameplay**: Dodge obstacles, jump over hazards, and collect coins as you rack up points in this fast-paced side-scroller.
-Charming Pixel Art: Immerse yourself in a nostalgic retro world with detailed pixelated graphics and animations.
+**Charming Pixel Art**: Immerse yourself in a nostalgic retro world with detailed pixelated graphics and animations.
-Progressive Difficulty: The longer you survive, the faster the game gets, pushing your reaction times to the limit.
+**Progressive Difficulty**: The longer you survive, the faster the game gets, pushing your reaction times to the limit.
-Made with Pygame: This project showcases your proficiency in Python and game development skills.
+**Made with Pygame**: This project showcases your proficiency in Python and game development skills.
-Ready to test your dinosaur dash skills?
-Dive into Krekhed and see how far you can go!
+**Ready to test your dinosaur dash skills?
+Dive into Krekhed and see how far you can go!**